-Apart from forward foreign exchange contracts to hedge currencies and interest rate swaps used by the Homes and Income Investment Fund to hedge the interest rate risk of community housing bonds, our preference is not to use Derivatives, and the nature of our investments means this is almost always the case.
+Apart from forward foreign exchange contracts to hedge currencies, our preference is not to use Derivatives, and the nature of our investments means this is almost always the case.

 Derivatives are only used if there is no cost-effective means to gain an essential investment exposure using physical securities.
 Where derivatives are used, they will be structured to achieve the same investment returns as if the investments were held physically.